shashwatkathuria/Disaster-Safety-Web-App/README.md

             --Call government emergency numbers like ambulance, fire brigade,etc.

             --Call and warn dear ones who may be near you.
---FLOOD--
+## FLOOD

-  ->Our application will take help of the people around the flood area to notify them either by taking
-    images or by broadcasting alerts to the nearby people to take precautionary measures and also to notify the people and government to unblock/open as many possible draining or sewage systems as possible.
+  - Our application will take help of the people around the flood area to notify them either by taking images or by broadcasting alerts to the nearby people to take precautionary measures and also to notify the people and government to unblock/open as many possible draining or sewage systems as possible.

-  ->The application then gives all the precautions to be taken by the user during the time of the
+  - The application then gives all the precautions to be taken by the user during the time of the calamity like:-
-    calamity like:-

             --Vacate to places where water cannot stay easily like high rise buildings or open fields.